-In short, a thin client is basically a low-cost, centrally-managed computer that doesn’t have any CD-ROM players, disk drives, or expansion slots.
+In short, a thin client is basically a small, lightweight, low-powered PC.
+In other words, a low-cost, centrally-managed computer that doesn’t have any CD-ROM players, disk drives, or expansion slots.
 In this post, we’ll explain thin clients in a little more detail while also looking at how they can be used.

 What is a client?

 Some companies may use the word client to make their product or service sound unique and different from the competition.
 However, the word ‘client’ just refers to a device you will use for work, to access a network or to browse the internet.

 How can I use a thin client?